 IdenTrust performs the role and functions of the Repository and provides information over the Internet concerning the status of Certificates that are Issued under the IGC Root Certificate at http://validation.identrust.com/crl.
-Some Participant CAs may have different logical locations for their Repositories that have been approved by the IdenTrust PMA.
-In such cases, the URIs are described in Appendix A. The information on each site depends on the form of the information and the protocols for accessing and using it.
+The information on each site depends on the form of the information and the protocols for accessing and using it.
 Certificates, Certificate status information, CRLs and other relevant information is as indicated below in Section 2.2.